Heidelberg Borough

 Heidelberg Borough - General Government

 The Borough of Heidelberg is governed by a five member Council, who are elected at large and are vested with executive and legislative powers to establish and enforce regulations in order to maintain the health, safety and welfare of the Borough residents.
 The administrative office consists of one full time Manager/Secretary/Treasurer.
-Borough Manager Joe Kauer is responsible for the day-to-day operation of all Borough business.
+Borough Manager Amanda Loutitt is responsible for the day-to-day operation of all Borough business.
 The Borough Solicitor is appointed by the Council, and handles all legal problems and services.
 The Engineer is also appointed by the Borough Council, and reviews design, infrastructure improvements, roads, storm and sanitary sewers.

 General Government of the Borough of Heidelberg is based out of the Borough Office, which is located on the second floor of the Borough Building – 1631 East Railroad Street.
 Office hours are 8AM – 4PM – Monday – Friday.